sunank200/sunank200.github.io/index.md

 <div class="experience-title">Senior Software Engineer</div>
 <div class="experience-company">Astronomer</div>
 <div class="experience-description">
-Working on Apache Airflow 3.0 release and core platform development.
-Led development of Ask-Astro, an open-source reference implementation of Andreessen Horowitz's LLM Application Architecture.
-Working on Universal Transfer Operator that simplifies data transfer workflows.
-Design and contribute to Astro Python SDK for rapid development of ETL workflows.
-Implemented Apache Airflow Providers with Deferrable Operators & Sensors.
-Presented at Airflow Summit 2022 on deferrable operators.
+• Working on Apache Airflow 3.0 release and core platform development<br>
+• Led development of Ask-Astro, an open-source reference implementation of Andreessen Horowitz's LLM Application Architecture<br>
+• Working on Universal Transfer Operator that simplifies data transfer workflows and reduces 100+ operators to a single interface<br>
+• Design and contribute to Astro Python SDK for rapid development of ETL workflows in Apache Airflow<br>
+• Implemented Apache Airflow Providers with Deferrable Operators & Sensors for improved performance<br>
+• Presented "Love for writing deferrable operators: Why and how to defer?" at Airflow Summit 2022<br>
+• Active contributor to open-source Apache Airflow with strong community presence<br>
+• Work on data retrieval and embedding, prompt orchestration, and feedback loops for LLM applications
 </div>
 <div class="experience-tech">
 <span class="tech-tag">Python</span>